AScustomWorks/AS/README.md

 V 0.6.11: First relase of this module.

+### 2 Channel Mixer
+Same as 8 channel mixer, but 2 channels only for those small setups(OmriCohen request).

+V 0.6.14: First relase of this module.

+### 4 Channel Mixer
+Same as 8 channel mixer, but 4 channels only for those small setups(OmriCohen request).

+V 0.6.14: First relase of this module.

 ### 8 Channel Mixer
 Fundamental/Autodafe mixer module.
 Mods: graphics, sliders for channel volume, stereo or mono output(L channel outputs L+R signal if R channel is not active).
 Now with main mix mute button.
 Beware,the default setting for each channel volume is at 70% in stead of 0%.